Gavin Sheets Player Props: White Sox vs. Rays

-On Friday, Gavin Sheets (.296 batting average in his past 10 games, with two home runs, two walks and four RBI) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+On Saturday, Gavin Sheets (coming off going 1-for-3) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Calvin Faucher.
 First pitch is at 7:10 PM ET.

 Gavin Sheets Game Info & Props vs. the Rays